GenericMappingTools/gmt/doc_modern/rst/source/pslegend.rst

     arguments to plot the symbol  (See `Defaults`_).
     Alternatively, combine the required
-    arguments into a single, comma-separated string and use that as the symbol size (again, see :doc:`psxy` for details on the arguments needed).
+    arguments into a single, comma-separated string and use that as the symbol size (again, see :doc:`plot` for details on the arguments needed).
 **T** *paragraph-text*
     One or more of these **T** records with *paragraph-text* printed with **FONT\_ANNOT\_PRIMARY**.
 To specify special positioning and